makezurich/makezurich-hardware-intro/README.md

 Available on [AliExpress](https://www.aliexpress.com/item/32690555189.html).

 ### Jumper wires
-Jumper wires allow you to connect modules on a breadboard.
+Jumper wires allow you to connect the Arduino to additional modules and components on a breadboard.

 Available on [AliExpress](https://www.aliexpress.com/item/32825083543.html).

 ### Basic components
-Basic componentes like LEDs, resistors and buttons allow you to prototype interactive objects.
+Basic componentes like LEDs, resistors and buttons allow you to add input and output capabilities to your Arduino.

 Available on [AliExpress](https://www.aliexpress.com/item/32830950459.html).